 The Ph.D. program timeline, outlined below, is also available as a PDF: Doctoral Program Structure and Handbook.

-In May of the first year of study, a formal review of the student’s first-year work and discussion of his/her future program will be held by a three-member First Year Advisory Committee.
-The chairperson of the first year committee is the Graduate Advisor/Associate Director but committee members should be appropriate to the student’s projected field (s) of study and, preferably, should have the faculty member most likely to direct the student’s doctoral work.
-The members of the committee are determined in consultation with the Graduate Advisor/Associate Director and must include at least two regular faculty of the geography program.
-The Graduate Advisor/Associate Director must approve all first year Advisory Committees.
 About two weeks in advance of the First-Year Advisory Meeting the student should submit to each member of the committee a list of courses taken and TA/RA duties and a reflection on the experience of the first year.
-(A copy is also given to the Graduate Program Administrator for the department and student files).
-The advisory meeting involves an assessment of the first year of study, and includes advising on the next year of study.
-At this time the student should declare his/her formal advisor.
-In addition to its advisory role, the committee makes a recommendation to the Director on the continuance of the student in the graduate program.
-Written statements of the meeting will be prepared by the committee and by the student; these statements will be reviewed by the Director and given the Graduate Program Administrator to be placed in the student’s file.
+(A copy is also given to the Program Administrator for the department and student files).
+The advisory meeting involves an assessment of progress made during the first year of study, and includes advising on the next year of study.
+In addition to its advisory role, the committee makes a recommendation to the Director and Associate Director on the continuance of the student in the graduate program.
+A first year review form is filled out and signed by the committee and by the student; these forms are then given to the Program Administrator to place in the student’s file.

 The second year of study should emphasize in-depth work in the student’s field of interest, formulation of possible doctoral exam topics, problem formation and research, and research skills.
 Usually these goals are intricately linked.
 Course work should include seminars, directed readings, and directed research.
 By the end of the second year of study, students are encouraged: (1) to fulfill their skills requirement; (2) to be preparing for their doctoral exams; and, (3) to begin dissertation proposal formulation.